uhthomas/kipp/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/uhthomas/kipp)](https://goreportcard.com/report/github.com/uhthomas/kipp)

 ## Getting started
-The easiest way to get started with kipp, is by using the image published to [Docker Hub](https://hub.docker.com/repository/docker/uhthomas/kipp).
+The easiest way to get started with kipp is by using the image published to [Docker Hub](https://hub.docker.com/repository/docker/uhthomas/kipp).
 The service is then available simply by running:
 ```